oracle/node-oracledb/doc/api.md

 RLB allows optimal use of database resources by balancing database requests across RAC instances.

-For a more information on RLB, see the [white paper on Fast Application Notification][97].
+For a more information on RLB, see the [technical paper on Fast Application Notification][97].

 #### <a name="appcontinuity"></a> 15.9.4 Application Continuity